-Assistant Sergeant-at-Arms: Marilyn Logan Hall, North Branch.
+Assistant Sergeant-at-Arms: Marilyn Logan, North Branch.
 Office of the Governor (1989-90); Minnesota Senate (1990-present); member, National Legislative Services and Security Association.

-HOUSE CHIEF CLERK'S OFFICE http://www.house.leg.state.mn.us/cco/cco.asp 211 State Capitol, St. Paul 55155 Phone: (651) 296-2314 Function: The Chief Clerk has general supervision over clerical duties pertaining to the lawmaking process and serves as a parliamentary advisor to the presiding officer and members.
+HOUSE CHIEF CLERK'S OFFICE

+211 State Capitol, St. Paul 55155 Phone: (651) 296-2314

+Function: The Chief Clerk has general supervision over clerical duties pertaining to the lawmaking process and serves as a parliamentary advisor to the presiding officer and members.
 The Chief Clerk's Office serves as a resource center providing assistance, advice and information on the legislative process to members, staff and the public.
 The Minnesota Constitution and State Laws require that the Chief Clerk's Office publish a daily and permanent Journal which documents all official House action on bills from their introduction to enactment into law.
 The office oversees the engrossment and enrollment of bills, publishes the daily agenda items and maintains comprehensive indexes of all bills in the legislative process by number, topic and author.
 Additionally, the office is responsible for the management of information technology and the development, design and maintenance of the House website.

 Chief Clerk: Patrick Duffy Murphy, St. Paul.
-St. Thomas University.
-Minnesota House of Representatives (1978-present); House Page (1978-1979); Administrative Aide (1980); Journal Editor (1980-2004); First Assistant Chief Clerk (2005-present); member of the American Society of Legislative Clerks and Secretaries (1981-present).
+B.A., St. Thomas University.
+Minnesota House of Representatives (1978-present); House Page (1978-1979); Administrative Aide (1980); Journal Editor (1980-2004); First Assistant Chief Clerk (2005-2014); Chief Clerk (2015-present); member of the American Society of Legislative Clerks and Secretaries (1981-present); Member of the YMCA Youth in Government State Board (2008-present).